-Squats and deadlifts are two of the best mass-building exercises since they target so many large muscle groups.
+Deadlifts and squats are two of the best mass-building exercises since they target so many large muscle groups.
 Between them, they work the whole of your lower body, as well as your core, back muscles and arms.
-Both exercises are intense though, so it's vital that when performing them twice every week, you cycle your volume and intensity to avoid injury and over-training.
+Both exercises are intense, though, so it's vital that when performing them twice every week, you cycle your volume and intensity to avoid injury and overtraining.

 The Perfect Schedule

 Squats are a knee-dominant move, meaning they focus on your quads, while deadlifts are hip-dominant and target your back and hamstrings — though there is overlap in the muscles they work.
 Deadlifts can be part of your leg or back workout, however, personal trainer Steve Dilello advises leaving at least 72 hours between squat and deadlift sessions to let your muscles recover.

 Therefore, it's best to squat and deadlift on the same day; otherwise, by leaving 72 hours between workouts, you wouldn't be able to fit both the squat and deadlift twice a week.
 Train deadlifts and squats on your leg days on Monday or Tuesday, then again on Friday or Saturday.

 The often-advised repetition range for building muscle is eight to 12 reps per set.
 By doing this every workout though, you're setting yourself up for plateaus.
 Instead, trainer and bodybuilder Layne Norton recommends alternating between heavy strength-based workouts and lighter, higher-rep sessions.